 Your big day is approaching and the thought of dancing in front of your wedding guests terrifies you.
 You are not alone.
 Many couples have zero experiences in ballroom dancing prior to their weddings.
 And that's why we've created this wedding dance tutorial to help you get ready for your big day!
 Below are 8 quick tips that will help you even if you have two or four left feet.

 1. Choose a Danceable and Wedding Appropriate Song

 Find a song that has a clear, strong beat, which will make it easier for you to dance to.
 Also, pay attention to the lyrics of the first song to make sure it is wedding appropriate.
 The melody of a song may sound sweet and romantic but that doesn’t mean a song is appropriate for your wedding.
 Listen to the lyrics and make sure there aren’t any negative hidden meanings or inappropriate language.
-Here is a list of some of my favorite classic first dance songs.
+Here is a list of some of my favorite first dance songs.

 2. Enter the Dance Floor with Confidence

 The grand entrance of your first dance is important as all eyes will be on you!
 Stand up tall, keep your head up and walk onto the dance floor confidently.
 Once you get to the middle of the dance floor, remain calm and listen to the music before you start dancing.
 The wedding dance tutorial below shows you a simple yet elegant way to begin your first dance.
 Check it out!

 3. Hold a Proper Dance Position

 Learn how to hold a proper dance position so that you feel connected to each other while you dance.
 A proper dance position also gives you a more polished look so that you look great in pictures!

 4. Don't Sway Like you were in Junior High

-Take some dance lessons so that you are not swaying like you were in Junior High!
-Check out these videos as I show you how to do a simple box step and the outside turn that can be done to most wedding first dance songs.
+Take some dance lessons so that you are not rocking side to side like you were in Junior High!
+Check out these videos below as I show you how to do a versatile basic step and the outside turn that can be done to most wedding first dance songs.